Back to top

 Regular exercise is an important way to help manage osteoarthritis and to keep yourself fit.

-According to Arthritis Australia four million Australians live with arthritis and that number is expected to grow to 5.4 million by 2030.
+According to Arthritis Australia four million Australians live with arthritis and joint pain and that number is expected to grow to 5.4 million by 2030.

 Arthritis is a group of conditions affecting the joints.
 It can be a very painful condition and is the second most common cause of early retirement due to ill health.